tricarico672/CDS_Hackaton/README.md

-# Info
+# General Information

 This is the repository for the Cognitive Data Science Hackaton.
-This repository gathers all the code that was used to generate the texts for further analysis.
+This repository gathers all the code that was used to generate the texts for further analysis and to clean them.

 # Prompts